 Doc Audit & Project Scoping Playbook for Freelance Tech Writers

-Freelance technical writers are often asked to assess incomplete or outdated developer docs and then deliver a scoped plan and a clean set of deliverables.
-This playbook helps you run fast, repeatable audits, produce precise scopes, and give clients predictable timelines and costs.
+Freelance technical writers play a crucial role in creating and maintaining developer documentation.
+This playbook is designed to help you efficiently assess incomplete or outdated documentation and deliver a scoped plan along with a comprehensive set of deliverables.
+By following this structured approach, you can run quick, repeatable audits, create precise scopes, and provide your clients with predictable timelines and costs.

-- Teams that need an independent assessment of API docs, guides, and onboarding materials
+- Teams that require an independent assessment of API documentation, guides, and onboarding materials.

-- Audit: Collect artifacts, evaluate coverage and accuracy, grade gaps.
+- Audit: Collect artifacts, evaluate coverage and accuracy, and identify gaps.

 - Scope: Define deliverables, priorities, milestones, and acceptance criteria.

-- Deliver: Produce the docs, validate examples, hand off to engineers and PMs, and set a maintenance plan.
+- Deliver: Produce the documentation, validate examples, hand off to engineers and PMs, and establish a maintenance plan.

 - Audience: Primary persona(s), technical level, key tasks.